 In addition to pattern alignment, a creative wrapper author can implement modest pattern enforcement.
 For example, at “the Company” we have used a coding convention runtime exception if a concrete class name lacks the published suffix from the Unified Pattern Language.
 Here is an example enforcing the Domain Entity (DE) pattern suffix:

-This figure displays jPED source for enforcing the DE suffix.
+This figure displays source for enforcing the DE suffix with a base class.

-As an example, consider the following diagram listing the nine methods of the API for the JPA EntityManagerFactory class:
+As an example, consider the following diagram listing nine API methods:

-This figure lists the API for the JPA EntityManagerFactory class.
+This figure lists the API for the Java JPA EntityManagerFactory class.

-There is an opportunity to reduce the number of public methods in this class.
-Presume that the design calls for the EntityManagerFactory to remain durable for the life of the application.
+There is an opportunity to reduce the number of public methods used in this class.
+Presume that the approach calls for the EntityManagerFactory (with its internal shared cache) to remain durable for the life of the application.
 In this case, there is no need to ever invoke the close() and isOpen() methods.
-This illustrates the point that by using a patterned approach an ATW can filter API verbosity.
+A wrapper can eliminate exposing methods not applicable to a design approach.

-Copy-and-paste is perhaps the most obvious practice yielding duplicate code.
+Copy-and-paste is perhaps the most obvious practice yielding duplication.
 Another form of duplication derives from using boilerplate code.
 For example, two or more occurrences of boilerplate code may perform virtually identical functions while addressing different user stories.
 Duplication is sometimes a response to the demands of a verbosity-inducing API.
-That is, some APIs lack cohesion and thus impart this short-coming on an application; although the technology may be very useful.
+That is, some APIs lack cohesion and thus impart this short-coming on application source; in this case a wrapper can enhance API cohesion.

 This figure displays four discrete modes for declarative logging.